tessarolli/Documentally/README.md

 ### Application Layer
 This layer contains the application logic, which is responsible for coordinating actions between the Presentation and Domain layers.
-It also implements the role-based access control (RBAC) and enforces user permissions.
+It also implements the role-based access control (RBAC) and enforces user permissions, and defines the interfaces for the application services and repositories, which are implemented in the Infrastructure layer.

 ### Domain Layer
 This layer contains the business logic and domain objects, including entities, aggregates, and value objects.
-It also defines the interfaces for the application services and repositories, which are implemented in the Infrastructure layer.

 ### Infrastructure Layer
 This layer provides concrete implementations of the application services and repositories defined in the Domain layer.